Monnify/Monnify-Nodejs-lib/README.md

  Refunds via monnify.refund
  Sub Accounts via monnify.subAccount
  Value-Added Services via monnify.verification
- Each API module contains methods that map directly to Monnify’s API, allowing you to perform operations such as initiating transfers, validating bank accounts, and retrieving transaction details, all from a single initialized instance.
+ Each API module contains methods that map directly to Monnifyâ€™s API, allowing you to perform operations such as initiating transfers, validating bank accounts, and retrieving transaction details, all from a single initialized instance.
  ```